 If you have severe symptoms of stress urinary incontinence or overactive bladder, surgery may provide a permanent solution to your problems.
 But surgery isn't for everyone.
 Find out what procedures may help in treating urinary incontinence.By Mayo Clinic Staff

 For some women, symptoms of stress incontinence or overactive bladder don't respond to conservative treatment.
 When you've tried conservative measures and urinary incontinence continues to disrupt your life, surgery might be an option.

 Urinary incontinence surgery is more invasive and has a higher risk of complications than do many other therapies, but it can also provide a long-term solution in severe cases.

-Before you choose urinary incontinence surgery, get an accurate diagnosis.
+- Get an accurate diagnosis.
 Different types of incontinence require different surgical approaches.
-Your doctor may refer you to an incontinence specialist, urologist or urogynecologist for further diagnostic testing.
+Your doctor might refer you to an incontinence specialist, urologist or urogynecologist for further diagnostic testing.

 - Urinary tract infection

 Ask your doctor about possible risks and benefits of surgery.

 Most surgical procedures to treat stress incontinence fall into two main categories: sling procedures and bladder neck suspension procedures.

 For a sling procedure, your surgeon uses strips of synthetic mesh, your own tissue, or sometimes animal or donor tissue to create a sling or "hammock" under the tube that carries urine from the bladder (urethra) or the area of thickened muscle where the bladder connects to the urethra (bladder neck).
 The sling supports the urethra and helps keep it closed — especially when you cough or sneeze — so that you don't leak urine.

 The sling procedure that's best for you depends on your situation.
 Discussing the risks and benefits of each type of sling procedure with your doctor can help you make the right choice.